sherlockode/advanced-content-bundle/Resources/doc/field_types.md

 It can inherit `\Sherlockode\AdvancedContentBundle\FieldType\AbstractFieldType` which already defines some interface methods for standard behavior.

-You will need to define a unique code for your field.
+You will need to define a unique code for your field in the `getCode()` method.

 ### FieldType Service